ArshRai17/cool-anemone/content/posts/brew-perfect-darjeeling-tea.md

 ## Step 3: Brew your tea

 Pour the boiled water into your cup or pot and let it brew for four minutes.
 Once again, brew-time for your tea depends on whether you like your tea strong or light.
 I like my tea strong and robust; it brings out the muscatel flavour and a nice after-taste.
-I brew my tea between four to five minutes.
+Therefore, I brew my tea between four to five minutes.
 My best advice is to sip your tea as it brews until you get the flavour you like.
 Note that brewing longer than five minutes will potentially create some bitterness.

 ## Step 4: Let it rest